Barakai/barakai.github.io/homework06/README.md

-# barakai.github.io

-#Weather Dashboard
-Description
+**Weather Dashboard**

+**Description**

 This weather dashboard application is used to retrieve weather data from OpenWeather API based on a search of a specific city.

 Link to Application can be found [here](https://barakai.github.io/homework06/)

-Features
+**Features**

-This application was created using HTML, CSS, and JavaScript.
+This application was created using HTML, CSS, API and JavaScript .
 The following are rendered when a city is searched: city, date, icon image, temperature, humidity, wind speed, and UV index.

 The application will also display a 5-day forecast that includes the date, icon image, temperature and humidity.